Facility Greenhouse Gas Emissions Reporting Program - Overview of Reported 2015 Emissions

 - Canada’s National GHG Inventory

 The GHGRP is similar to, yet distinct from, the NPRI.
 Although both programs are delivered by Environment and Climate Change Canada under the authority of section 46 of CEPA, the NPRI collects data from facilities on pollutant releases (to air, water and land), disposals and transfers for recycling, whereas the GHGRP collects data from facilities on GHG emissions.
 Facilities reporting to the GHGRP are asked to report their NPRI identification number to facilitate searching and comparison of emissions from facilities that report to both programs.

 A number of provincial jurisdictions also require facilities to report GHG emissions information annually under specific provincial regulations.
 Efforts have been undertaken to streamline the reporting process between the national and various provincial jurisdictions, resulting in the launch of a single-window reporting system to help reduce the reporting burden on industry and the overall cost to government.
 This single-window system allows one-time entry for information commonly required at both levels, while accommodating requirements that are jurisdiction-specific.
-Provinces currently using this reporting system include Alberta, British Columbia and Ontario.
-The province of New Brunswick will be collecting facility data via the single-window reporting system in 2016 (for 2015 data).
+Provinces currently using this reporting system include Alberta, British Columbia, Ontario and New Brunswick.

 6. Contact Us

 If you have questions about this report or for more information about its content, please contact the GHGRP: